BruskaTech/conda-share/README.md

 Guess how I know this...

+Conda-share solves this problem by only including the packages you specifically installed, just like `conda env export --from-history`

 ### So why not just use "conda env export --from-history"?

-Because that doesn't return any version numbers that you didn't ask for at time of install.
+Because that command doesn't return any version numbers that you didn't ask for at time of install.
 It also doesn't include any pip packages.

-This adds the version numbers to the top level packages provided in the --from-history command and also adds the pip packages back in.
+This means that if you were to `conda install python=3.13 numpy` at the beginning, then only the `python` package will have a version number in your export.
+If numpy has upgraded 5 major versions since then, then when the next person goes to recreate this environment, they will install the wrong version of numpy.

+To solve this, conda-share only includes the packages in `--from-history`, but it includes the version numbers as well.
+Additionally, conda-share includes the pip packages.

 ### Other small benefits